mattpt24/custom-wp-theme-template/README.txt

 4. Make sure there is NO white space in this file as it breaks WP when live

 * USE ACF plugin by 'WP Engine' to assign your custom post type custom fields

+!!!
+Alternatively you can just create Custom Post Types in ACF itself !!!